-OUTDOOR ACTIVITIES IN DEL LOMA RV PARK BIG BAR, CA
+OUTDOOR ACTIVITIES IN AND NEAR DEL LOMA RV PARK

 A designated Wild and Scenic River, the Trinity River begins in the rugged Trinity Alps and makes its way through wilderness before meeting up with the mighty Klamath at Weitchpec.
 The Trinity River area offers countless outdoors activities and experiences a short drive from the park.

 5 star hikes into the majestic Trinity Alps are within 30 miles from the park.
 Canyon Creek Trailhead, towards Weaverville, is a renowned hike with waterfalls and alpine lakes.

 Trinity offers scenic rafting for families and the more adventurous with Class IV.
 River rafting outfits abound, all within a few miles of Del Loma.
 Redwoods & Rivers Rafting is right next door to the park.

 Nearby Weaverville has a growing reputation as a mountain biking destination.
 Including new trails with 4.5 star rating.
 The scenery for road bikers also does not disappoint.

 Free high-speed internet